Chip-firing and critical groups of signed graphs: Critical groups of signed graphs

+\begin{ex} As an example, consider $-K_4$, the complete graph on 4 vertices where all edges not incident to the sink $q=4$ are negative.
+We see that $-K_4$ has a universal sink, and is signed regular with $m' = 14$.
+Hence Corollary \ref{cor:MaxCriticalConfig} implies that $\cvector{14}{14}{14}$ is a critical configuration that dominates all other stable configurations.
+In particular, the set of critical configurations is given by

+We refer to Section \ref{sec:completeg} for more details regarding the critical groups of signed complete graphs. \end{ex}

-\subsection{Critical groups of signed graphs}
+\section{Critical groups of signed graphs}

-We next gather some observations regarding critical groups of signed graphs.
-The first observation is a connection between the identity of the critical group of a signed graph $G_{\phi}$, and the identity of its unsigned counterpart $G$.
+We next study critical groups of signed graphs.
+Our first observation is a connection between the identity of the critical group of a signed graph $G_{\phi}$, and that of its underlying graph $G$.

 \begin{thm} Suppose $G_{\phi}$ is a signed graph with underlying graph $G$, and let $L = L_{G_\phi}$ and $M = L_G$ denote the respective Laplacians.
-Let $\vec{e}_G$ denote the identity of the critical group ${\mathcal K}(G)$.
+Let $\vec{\epsilon}_G$ denote the identity of the critical group ${\mathcal K}(G)$.
 Then the identity of ${\mathcal K}(G_\phi)$ is given by

 \end{thm}